aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2021/aspose-tasks-for-net-21-2-release-notes/_index.md

 ## **Examples**

-TASKSNET-4642: Add support for user-defined page size when saving a project to a graphical format:
+Related issue: TASKSNET-4642 - Add support for user-defined page size when saving a project to a graphical format

 SaveOptions.CustomPageSize property added so the user can specify custom page size when saving a project to graphical formats.

 {{< highlight csharp >}}